Let’s make this the moment we all see the light.

 While many of our communities were succeeding, too many others were left behind and forgotten.
 The impact of this didn’t just affect the people in those communities.
 It hurt us all.
 It made life terribly hard for generations of those who have been most directly impacted.
 It also made things harder for everyone else.
 It made it harder for our region to attract opportunities that would have made us stronger.
 It cost our region jobs, growth, and increased prosperity.
 It perpetuated the ills that filled our nightly news and tarnished our national image.SOME PEOPLE MAY THINK THIS IS AN ODD TIME TO be talking about unity and coming together to create a better future.
 But if not now, when?

-Maybe 2020 can have some redeeming effects after all.
+Maybe the events over the last several months can have some redeeming effects after all.
 While it’s hard to speak for the rest of the country, maybe here at home we have to approach the brink in order to finally wake us up.
 To see that we are all connected.
-To realize that what impacts some of us impacts all of us and that if we ignore the problems around us, they invariably become our own.
+To realize that what impacts some of us affects all of us and that if we ignore the problems around us, they invariably become our own.

 There is a better St. Louis for all of us.
 A St. Louis region that is more just and equitable—not by bringing any one of us down but by pulling the most vulnerable among us up.
 It’s a St. Louis where a child’s chances of becoming a healthy and successful adult aren’t so heavily pre-determined by zip code.
 It’s a St. Louis where more of our fellow St. Louisans have a place and a role to contribute.
 A St. Louis that is enjoying the growth spurts that other cities across the country have experienced, with an economic engine that, for the first time in many decades, is firing on all of its cylinders.

 At some point, the chaos and unrest of our world will settle, and we’ll all be able to take stock of where we are.

 LET’S NOT BE IN THE SAME PLACE WE ARE NOW.